ESA-PhiLab/MapYourCity/README.md

 ## Flowchart diagram for the baseline model

-The model performs data fusion of the three different modalities of street-view images, aerial VHR images, and Sentinel-2 data in the latent feature space.
-The flowchart of the model is:
+The model performs data fusion of the three different modalities of street-view images, top-view VHR images, and Sentinel-2 data in the latent feature space.
+The flowchart diagram of the model is:

 ![plot](./Figures/DiagramFlowchart.png)